Self-Serve Kubernetes Clusters in Wayfinder

 Manage cluster labels

 Labels are key:value pairs in Kubernetes.
 You can use cluster labels in user access policies to constrain the policies to include/exclude clusters with specific labels.
-For more information, see Creating Assumption Policies.
+You can also use labels to automate software package installations across multiple clusters.
+For more information on these use cases, see:

 To manage labels for a cluster:

 In the Wayfinder UI, navigate to Resources > Clusters, find your cluster, and then click Labels.